 Looking at the prizes at MyOffers.co.uk, it’s easy to get swept away.
-There is a heap of different things you can go for, from cash through to household products.
+There is a heap of different things you can go for, from cash to household products.
 Add, the test market concept and you could end up with a new vacuum or a car.
-This is a site that uses “permission marketing” to develop product sales, market survey information and email databases for advertising.
+This is a site that uses “permission marketing” to develop product sales, market survey information, and email databases for advertising.
 And you might win a prize.

 What Is MyOffers?

 With a total of 90 different prizes you can go for at any given time, it’s easy to get caught up with this site.
-The prizes range from lifestyle, travel, electronic, motoring, money, household and product testing.
+The prizes range from lifestyle, travel, electronics, motoring, money, household, and product testing.
 Each prize has slightly different things you have to complete ranging from simply viewing the product to writing a review and sending photos of you with it.
 Of course, anything you send becomes their property to use.

 Who Can Participate?

 To play for prizes at MyOffers, you must be 18 years or older plus a resident of the United Kingdom.
-There are some other filtering on specific prize sites that might have to do with your gender, age and location.
-Keep in mind, especially for some of the product testing, this marketing company is after specific demographics.
+There are some other filtering on specific prize sites that might have to do with your gender, age, and location.
+Keep in mind, especially for some of the product testing, that this marketing company is after specific demographics.

 What Are the Prizes Offered by MyOffers.co.uk?

-Pretty well all prize offers boil it down to only one winner with more than one prize option that will be awarded depending on what is available at the time of the draw close.
-Prizes range from gift cards to products like MacBooks, grocery shopping sprees and trips.
+Pretty well all prize offers to boil it down to only one winner with more than one prize option that will be awarded depending on what is available at the time of the draw close.
+Prizes range from gift cards to products like MacBooks, grocery shopping sprees, and trips.
 My personal favorite is the win to test a trampoline and Buster the Boxer Teddy.

 Who Owns MyOffers?

-MyOffers Ltd. appears to be linked to EM Group, Scottish Power, Zeta Interactive International Ltd. CACI Ltd. and a bunch of other sites, though there is no specific information on who owns them.
+MyOffers Ltd. appears to be linked to EM Group, Scottish Power, Zeta Interactive International Ltd. CACI Ltd., and a bunch of other sites, though there is no specific information on who owns them.
 The company itself is registered in England.
 Keep in mind this is a group that uses “permission” marketing for products and services.
 Permission marketing means you are agreeing to review, read and respond to marketing and surveys on products.
-In playing for any of the prizes you agree to receive SMS messages, telephone calls, email and your snail mail.
+In playing for any of the prizes you agree to receive SMS messages, telephone calls, email, and snail mail.

 What Are the Terms & Conditions?

 Each prize has its own terms and conditions at MyOffers though there are a few things that you should be aware of that are across them all.
-There generally is only one winner and the prize draw could be offered a variety of websites at the same time.
+There generally is only one winner and the prize draw could be offered on a variety of websites at the same time.
 Most of the draws you can enter thirty times per month.
 Each of the different draws has a different close date.

 How to Collect a Prize?

 Getting your prize depends on the draw you entered.
-Usually the prize comes directly from the advertiser/supplier.
+Usually, the prize comes directly from the advertiser/supplier.
 Players will be sent an email confirming the win with instructions on how to get it.
-Now in one paragraph it says you have 7 days to respond for your prize and in another it says 10 days.
-If you don’t claim it within the time frame, the prize is re-awarded to the runner up.
+Now in one paragraph, it says you have 7 days to respond for your prize and in another, it says 10 days.
+If you don’t claim it within the time frame, the prize is re-awarded to the runner-up.
 If that person fails to claim it in time, then the draw is void.
 The prize will arrive within twenty-eight days later.

 MyOffers Feedback and Complaints